Manage your Astra enterprise

 Use the DevOps API to generate and download a detailed monthly usage report for all organizations and resources in your enterprise.

 It can take some time to generate the report, depending on the number of organizations and resources in your enterprise, because this report contains detailed usage data.
-To get usage summaries for specific organizations or resources, see Get usage for a specific time range and Get usage for the current month.
+To get usage summaries for specific organizations or resources, see Get filtered usage for a specific time range and Get filtered usage for the current month.

 1. Initialize report generation: